The new Silverbirch Rebel 11.3 is looking mighty fine.

 The Covert tandem at this stage is very much a prototype but Silverbirch will be bringing this to the market once the design has been further developed and tweaked.

-For the last few years the eagle eyed amongst you may have noticed that many of own personal boats have been orange.
+For the last few years the eagle eyed amongst you may have noticed that many of my own personal boats have been orange.

 This started with Liquidlogic Vision, followed by the Liquidlogic Squirrel and the Spade Kayaks Ace of Spades.
 In addition to this I have paddled orange boats back to back with other colours from all major manufacturers.